 Step 5: Plan your day and evening with some fun, lighthearted or empowering activity.
 Enjoy positive friends if you have some already, watch a favorite upbeat movie that inspires you, yoga, read an inspiring book, Skype with long-distance friends or family.

 Relax, knowing in your heart that next year you may be in a relationship if that's your goal but I expect the majority of the responses you get from this year’s cards will be enough to cement this as your new tradition even if you are enjoying a new love.
 And your future significant other will marvel at your sincerity and willingness to make what can be a negative holiday for singles into something so magical for you and those you love and will likely join in.

-Enjoy your positive single woman Valentine's Day and to meet and cultivate more friendships with positive women, visit Positive Women Rock and grab your gift of a weekly Positive Woman Tip and free eBook and audio book entitled, "Women: 5 Mistakes We Make That Give Our Power Away."
+Enjoy your positive single woman Valentine's Day and to meet and cultivate more friendships with positive women, visit Positive Women Rock and grab your free weekly Positive Woman Tip and bonus eBook and audio book: "Women: 5 Mistakes We Make That Give Our Power Away."